-- 1. Official transcripts from every post-secondary school attended - 2.
-A baccalaureate or higher degree - 3.
-A two page, double spaced Goal Statement - 4.
+- 1. A baccalaureate degree or higher - 2.
+Official transcripts from all colleges and universities attended - 3.
+Goal Statement follow template instructions in application - 4.
 A resume or curriculum vitae (as appropriate) - 5.
-A Graduate Record Exam (GRE) score - 6.
-Three letters of reference from educators and/or employers - 7.
-For International Applicants: A minimum TOEFL score of 87 is acceptable on the internet based test.
-A minimum IELTS score is 7.
+Three letters of reference from educators and/or employers - 6.
+Students with international college transcripts must submit a course by course evaluation report by either World Education Services or Educational Credential Evaluators. - 7.
+For International Applicants: A minimum TOEFL score of 87 is acceptable on the internet-based test.
+A minimum acceptable score for the IELTS is a 7.